Decentralisation and administrative reform

-Title: Decentralisation and Administrative Reform (DAR) Programme
+Title: Decentralisation and Administrative Reform in Cambodia

-Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissioned by: The German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: May 2016 to December 2018
+Overall term: 2016 to 2018

 For many years, administrative and political power in Cambodia was largely in the hands of the central government.
 However, the country is currently undergoing a process of change in which government structures and administrative procedures are being adapted to the requirements of a development-oriented state.
 The Cambodian Government is working to promote a service culture and improve the motivation and skills of public bodies and their staff in order to make public administration effective, efficient, reliable and responsive.

 To develop local self-governance, financial and human resources and decision-making capacities are gradually being transferred to the local level.
 Nevertheless, the elected sub-national councils still lack the experience, expertise and personnel required in order to shape policies in their areas of responsibility.
 Limited powers and autonomy as well as insufficient coordination make it difficult for the councils and administrations to perform their functions and tasks in a transparent and accountable manner and thus provide public services efficiently.